9 Meaningful Ways to Experience Indigenous Culture in Taiwan

 It is said that food is a gateway to people’s culture, so experience Taiwanese indigenous culture by tasting their food!

-Some dishes commonly associated with Taiwanese aboriginal culture include grilled boar meat (烤山豬肉), bamboo tubes stuffed with sticky rice (竹筒飯), salted fish (鹽魚), flying fish (飛魚), and various mountain greens.
+Some dishes commonly associated with Taiwanese Indigenous culture include grilled boar meat (烤山豬肉), bamboo tubes stuffed with sticky rice (竹筒飯), salted fish (鹽魚), flying fish (飛魚), and various mountain greens.

 A full meal on a table in a restaurant, with rice dish, whole fish with macaw, whole roasted chicken, and bottles of millet wine

-Meal in an aboriginal restaurant: roasted chicken, mountain greens, fish with maqaw peppercorns, and millet wine
+Meal in an Indigenous restaurant: roasted chicken, mountain greens, fish with maqaw peppercorns, and millet wine

 You’ll also find the use of unique spices such as maqaw (馬告 or magao in Mandarin), which tastes like a citrusy peppercorn.
 Note the black maqaw peppercorns on the fish in the above photo.

-Here are some of the best (and most easily accessible for travelers) places in Taiwan to sample aboriginal foods:
+Here are some of the best (and most easily accessible for travelers) places in Taiwan to sample Indigenous foods:

-• Wulai Old Street (Atayal tribe): The closest aboriginal village to Taipei, easily done as a half-day trip.
+• Wulai Old Street (Atayal): The closest Indigenous village to Taipei, easily done as a half-day trip.
 See my Wulai guide.

-• Ita Thao village, Sun Moon Lake (Thao tribe): Daytime food street on one of the two main villages on the lake.
+• Ita Thao village, Sun Moon Lake (Thao): Daytime food street on one of the two main villages on the lake.
 See my Sun Moon Lake guide.

-• Dongdamen Night Market, Hualien (Amis Tribe): Taiwan’s only night market with a significant number of aboriginal food stalls.
+• Dongdamen Night Market, Hualien (Pangcah/Amis): Taiwan’s only night market with a significant number of Indigenous food stalls.
 See my Dongdamen night market guide.

-• Yupasu Restaurant, Chiayi (Tsou Tribe): Excellent food with beautiful view, near Eryanping Trail but best to drive.
+• Yupasu Restaurant, Chiayi (Tsou): Excellent food with beautiful view, near Eryanping Trail but best to drive.
 See my Chiayi guide.

 Some bundles of rice wrapped in large leaves and steamed, with one of them opened